Basic Seamanship Training

 There is no cost for these classes, but a Museum membership is required.
 Memberships may be purchased online at our website, over the phone, by mail, or in person.
 To enroll in the classes, first purchase a membership and then contact the Director of Education & Administration by phone at 269-637-8078 ext.
 3 or email email@example.com.

 Successful completion of the Basic Seamanship courses or equivalent is a prerequisite for serving as crew aboard Friends Good Will.
 In addition to the courses, prospective crew must provide period-appropriate clothing and enroll in a drug testing pool at their expense.
 The details of these requirements will be discussed in class.
-They must also have first aid and CPR training.
+First aid and CPR training is highly recommended.

 The minimum age for volunteer crew is 16.